IrascibleBasil/pharis-mod-list/modlist.md

 	- [x] Daedric creatures use bound weapons

 ### [Daedric Intervention - Creatures](https://www.nexusmods.com/morrowind/mods/46044?tab=files)
+Pluginless mesh and texture replacer for Daedric creatures.

+Download:
+- **Daedric Intervention - Creatures**

 This mod is poorly packaged so you will have to take the meshes and textures files from each subfolder and combine them.

 ### [4thUnknowns Creatures Morrowind Edition](https://www.nexusmods.com/morrowind/mods/50137)
+Conversion of creatures originally made for Skyrim by 4thUnknown.

 Download:
 - **CreaturesMeshes**
 - **CreaturesTextures**